Numigi/odoo-project-addons/project_material/README.rst

 Warehouse Configuration
 -----------------------
-As member of the group ``Stock / Manager``, I go to the form view of my warehouse.
+As member of the group ``Inventory / Administrator``, and has group ``Manage Push and Pull inventory flows`` checked.
+I go to the form view of my warehouse `Inventory / Configuration / Warehouses`.

 In the ``Warehouse Configuration`` tab, I see a field ``Consumption``.